Seventh Amendment of the Constitution of Ireland: Consequential changes

-In the 2020 general election, the manifestos of Sinn Féin and the Green Party promised to implement the Manning report.
-The resulting Fianna Fáil–Fine Gael–Green coalition endorsed Seanad reform but prioritised the creation of an Electoral Commission.
+In the 2020 general election, the manifestos of Sinn Féin and the Green Party promised to implement the Manning report and the report of the Seanad Reform Implementation Group.
+Seanad electoral reform was excluded from the resulting Fianna Fáil–Fine Gael–Green coalition's programme for government and the government gave no commitment to reform the Seanad electoral process.
 Fianna Fáil senators introduced a private member's bill, the Seanad Electoral (University Members) (Amendment) Bill 2020, which would create a single university constituency encompassing "All Universities in the State, and Institutions of Higher Education in the State as provided for by the Minister [for Local Government]", with the franchise extended to holders of degrees or diplomas accredited by Quality and Qualifications Ireland.
 The second stage debate was adjourned in November 2020 at the request of Malcolm Noonan, the Minister of State for electoral reform, who suggested that gaps in the bill's provisions could best be filled in by waiting for the Electoral Commission due by the end of 2021.
+Attempts by the Civil Engagement Group to include Seanad reform in the Electoral Commission legislation failed and the Fianna Fáil bill came to third stage debate on 5 July 2023.
+A number of independent senators also introduced a bill in 2020 to expand the Seanad franchise - it was identical to the proposed legislation included in the report of the Seanad Reform Implementation Group.